never-lang/never/docs/tailrec.md

 The idea to pass first-class functions can be extended.
 The above listing presents ```filter``` function which is executed over all elements of an array.
 When ```if``` function return value other than zero then function ```do``` is invoked.

 ## Summary
 Examples presented in this article show how tail recursion can be used in practise.
 Both to calculate values of functions or used to execute code over elements of an array.
+Using tail recursive functions lets to increase program execution speed and reduce memory size.

 [uroboros]: https://never-lang.github.io/never/Serpiente_alquimica.jpg  "Uroboros"
 [never-lang]: https://never-lang.github.io/never